mcbeet/beet/packages/mecha/tests/snapshots/examples__build_basic_nesting__0.pack.md

-execute as @a at @s run function demo:thing5 execute as @a at @s run function demo:foo/nested_execute_0 execute as @a at @s run function demo:foo/nested_execute_1
+execute as @a at @s run function demo:thing5 execute as @a at @s run function demo:foo/nested_execute_0 execute as @a at @s run function demo:foo/nested_execute_1 execute as @a at @s run say hello execute as @a at @s run say world
 ```
 `@function demo:thing2`